 But, if you still can’t get your head around juicing garlic then how about trying a more savory-style of juice.
 Try juicing together:

 - A small chunk of ginger

 - 2-3 garlic cloves

 Though avocados can’t technically be put through your juicer, they shouldn’t be left out of your beauty tonics.
 The secret is to juice your other vegetables first, transfer that juice mix to a blender and then blend with avocado until smooth.

-Avocados is known as the world’s fattiest fruit (yup, it’s actually a fruit), but it’s also the healthiest as it has basically no sugar compared to other fruits.
-Those rich fats consist mostly of oleic acid, a monounsaturated omega-9 fatty acid which helps to keep the skin hydrated and supple.
-Oleic acid is also said to help in reducing redness and irritation.
+Avocados are known as the world’s fattiest fruit (yup, it’s actually a fruit).
+But it’s the healthiest as it has basically no sugar compared to other fruits.
+Those rich fats consist mostly of oleic acid – a monounsaturated omega-9 fatty acid which helps to keep the skin hydrated and supple, as well as reduce redness and irritation.